 - Many Add-On Features

-BuddyPress is known as “social networking in a box.”
+BuddyPress is often referred to as “social networking in a box.”
 You can turn features on and off to suit your needs and the plugin has a thriving community of plugin developers who regularly contribute new open source plugins that greatly extend the platform.

-WP Symposium Pro provides members with a strong support community and assistance for members who require professional help.
+WP Symposium provides members with a strong support community and assistance for users who require professional help.
 Social features of the plugin include:

 - Friends